 VIVUS, Inc. ("VIVUS" or the "Company") is the developer and manufacturer of MUSE(R) (alprostadil) and ACTIS(TM), two advancements in the treatment of men with erectile dysfunction ("ED"), also known as impotence.
 The Company's objective is to become a global leader in the development and commercialization of innovative therapies for the treatment of sexual dysfunction and urologic disorders in men and women.
 To this end, the Company utilizes its expertise and patent portfolio by focusing its R&D activities on male and female sexual dysfunction, incontinence and premature ejaculation.
 VIVUS focuses on the development of new indications or delivery systems for pharmacological agents that have pre-existing data.
-The Company believes that such agents present a lower development risk profile and may progress more rapidly through the clinical development and regulatory process than agents without pre-existing data.
+The Company believes that such agents present a lower development risk profile and may progress more rapidly through the clinical development and regulator process than agents without pre-existing data.

 The Company intends to market and sell its products worldwide through distribution, co-promotion or license agreements with corporate partners.
-To date, the Company has entered into licensing and distribution agreements with ASTRA AB, now ("AstraZeneca") and Janssen Pharmaceutica ("Janssen") for certain international markets.
-The Company is currently seeking a major pharmaceutical partner(s) to market, distribute and sell its products in the U.S. and Japan.
-(SEE RISK FACTORS ON PAGE 13)
+To date, the Company has entered into licensing and distribution agreements with ASTRA AB, now ("ASTRAZENECA") and Janssen Pharmaceutica ("Janssen") for certain international markets.
+The Company is currently seeking a major pharmaceutical partner to market, distribute and sell its products in the U.S. and Japan.
+There can be no assurance that the Company will be able to successfully enter into additional agreements with corporate partners upon reasonable terms, if at all.
+To the extent that the Company enters into distribution, co-promotion or license agreements for the sale of its products, the Company will be dependent upon the efforts of third parties.
+These third parties may have other commitments, and there can be no assurance that they will commit the necessary resources to effectively market, distribute and sell the Company's product.

-The Company supports MUSE sales in the U.S. through physician and patient information/help lines, sales support for major accounts, product education newsletters and participation in national urologic and sexual dysfunction forums and conferences, such as the American Urological Association annual and regional meetings and the International Society for Impotence Research.
+The Company supports MUSE sales in the U.S. through physician and patient information/help lines, sales support for major accounts, product education newsletters and participation in national urologic and sexual dysfunction forums and conferences such as the American Urological Association annual meeting and the International Society for Impotence Research.
 In addition, the Company supports ongoing research and clinical investigation of MUSE and the publication of data in peer-reviewed journals.